Events

 Designing Events

-Every semester LTF events run in over 40 departments, attracting hundreds of graduate student participants.
+Every semester LTF events run in schools and departments across Columbia University, attracting hundreds of graduate student participants.
 LTFs design these events in response to teaching development needs and interests among their peers, consulting with department representatives, their assigned Senior Lead Teaching Fellow mentor, and CTL.

 In some departments, LTFs link their workshops to TA orientations and support.
 In others, LTF workshops are integrated into professional development series or colloquia in departments.
 In still other cases, LTFs offer workshops on topics determined to be of particular interest to peers on the basis of surveys.
 LTFs occasionally opt to create an interactive asynchronous resource in lieu of a live event.